 If you are strapped for time and don’t want to read all the reviews then the best dog car seat we found was Kurgo Booster Seat for Dogs.
 Based on the research we did and the buyers feedback this is our top choice car seat this year.

 Sick of watching your dog bounce around the car, constantly whining?

 My buddy George does it all the time, it’s even worse when we hit a roundabout!
 It’s a serious question and one we wanted an answer on, how to safely transport a dog in a car.

-Which is why we put together this article, in our search for the best dog car seat we reviewed loads of different makes and models.
+This is why we put together this article, in our search for the best dog car seat we reviewed loads of different pet seat makes and models.